 The Audit Committee is satisfied with the content and quality of monthly and quarterly reports prepared and issued during the year under review in compliance with the statutory framework.
-The finance committee of the municipality reviews these reports on quarterly basis and engage with management to remedy shortcomings, especially on reports relating to performance against predetermined objectives.
-Further-more these reports are submitted to the Audit Committee for noting.
-No exceptions have come to the attention of the Audit Committee regarding the reports issued to National Treasury and the Transferring Officer in terms of the Division of Revenue Act and is comfortable that the Municipality is meeting its obligation in terms of DORA and has recognised revenue to the extent that conditions have been met.
+The finance committee of the municipality reviews these reports on quarterly basis and engage with management to remedy shortcomings identified.
+Furthermore these reports are submitted to the Audit Committee for consideration.

+No exceptions have come to the attention of the Audit Committee regarding the reports submitted to National Treasury and the Transferring Officer in terms of the Division of Revenue Act.
+The Audit Committee is also satisfied that the Municipality is meeting its obligation in terms of DORA and has recognised revenue to the extent that conditions have been met.